CDS – People's Party: Political support

 In line with the two largest parties in Portuguese politics, but unlike the two far-left parties, the CDS-PP is a big tent party, with appeal across social and ideological groups.
 The party's voters have a similar profile to the PSD.
 It has low voter loyalty, with voter retention historically being half the level of the three other largest parties.

 The major issue on which the voter profile differs most significantly from the other parties is abortion, where those that identify as anti-abortion are significantly more likely to vote for the CDS-PP.

 The CDS-PP receives a considerable amount of support amongst farmers in the north, as well as among entrepreneurs and managers.

-Organisation

 International affiliations

-The CDS-PP is a member party of the International Democrat Union (IDU) and European People's Party (EPP).
+The CDS-PP is a member party of the International Democracy Union (IDU) and European People's Party (EPP).
 One MEP currently sits in the EPP Group in the European Parliament.

 It was formerly a member of the European Union of Christian Democrats (EUCD), as well as the EUCD-affiliated EPP's political group in the European Parliament, from 1986 to 1995.
-In 1995, the party – under the more Eurosceptic leadership of Manuel Monteiro – was kicked out of the EPP; it left the EUCD and joined the Union for Europe group in the European Parliament.
+In 1995, the party –under the more Eurosceptic leadership of Manuel Monteiro– was kicked out of the EPP; it left the EUCD and joined the Union for Europe group in the European Parliament.
 In 2003, the party joined the European Democrats component of the European People's Party–European Democrats (EPP–ED) group.
-In 2006, it left the European Democrats – now collapsing due to the formation of the Movement for European Reform – to join the EPP group proper.
+In 2006, it left the European Democrats –now collapsing due to the formation of the Movement for European Reform– to join the EPP group proper.